openstack/trove/doc/source/dev/design.rst

   listens on a RabbitMQ topic
 * GuestAgent runs on every DB instance, and a dedicated MQ topic is used (identified as the instance's id)
-* Entry point - Trove/bin/trove-guestagent
+* Entry point - trove/bin/trove-guestagent
-* Runs as a RpcService configured by Trove/etc/trove/trove-guestagent.conf.sample which defines trove.guestagent.datastore.manager.Manager as the manager - basically this is the entry point for requests arriving through the queue
+* Runs as a RpcService configured by etc/trove/trove-guestagent.conf.sample which defines trove.guestagent.datastore.manager.Manager as the manager - basically this is the entry point for requests arriving through the queue
 * As described above, requests for this component are pushed to MQ from another component using the GuestAgent's api module using _cast() or _call() (sync/a-sync) and putting the method's name as a parameter
-* Trove/openstack/common/rpc/dispatcher.py- RpcDispatcher.dispatch()
+* In module oslo.messaging, oslo_messaging/rpc/dispatcher.py
-  invokes the proper method in the Manager by some equivalent to reflection
+  - RpcDispatcher.dispatch()invokes the proper method in the Manager by some equivalent to reflection
 * The Manager then redirect the handling to an object (usually) from the dbaas.py module.
 * Actual handling is usually done in the dbaas.py module